-Vehicles passing by numerous times, suspiciously parked, or constantly traveling in back lanes.
+- Vehicles passing by numerous times, suspiciously parked, or constantly travelling in back lanes.

 WHAT ELSE YOU CAN DO

-If your neighbour is away, and you see an obvious invitation to a burglar, correct it.
-(Close the open garage door or remove the accumulation of newspapers and mail from their doorstep or mailbox.)
+- If your neighbour is away, and you see an obvious invitation to a burglar, correct it.
+(Close the open garage door or remove the accumulation of newspapers

 The Block Captain is the backbone of the Neighbourhood Watch Program.
-Block Captains on active blocks receive crime notifications from the police and “fan out” this information to other Neighbourhood Watch members on their block.
-They also attend one or two special Block Captain meetings each year where they are given additional information on crime prevention and related topics.
-If there is no one willing to volunteer a few hours a year as a Block Captain, the block is removed from the Neighbourhood Watch Program.
+Block Captains on active blocks receive crime notifications from the police, information from neighbours, and “fan out” this information to other Neighbourhood Watch members on their block.
+If there is no one willing to volunteer a few hours a year as a Block Captain – the block is removed from the Neighbourhood Watch Program.

 NEIGHBOURHOOD WATCH TIPS